cbdevnet/midimonster/README.md

 The last line is a shorter way to create a bi-directional mapping.

+You can map input channels to as many outputs as you like.
+This will deliver incoming events for each mapped output.
+You can also map multiple input channels to one common output channel.
+This will forward all events on the mapped inputs to the output channel (experienced show-control technicians call this a "latest takes precedence" bus).

 ### Multi-channel mapping

 To make mapping large contiguous sets of channels easier, channel names may contain certain